MatheusCrispim/Touristando-API/README.md

 	"password": "password123"
 }
 ```
-The expected response if the user authenticates successfully is an authentication token with the following structure:
+The expected response if the user authenticates successfully, is an authentication token with the following structure:

 ```json
 {